rollerworks/search/Resources/doc/type.rst

 Decimal
 -------

-Handles Decimal values, can be localized.
+Handles decimal values, can be localized.
+They support ranges and comparison.

-Note: When working with big numbers (beyond maximum php value), either bcmath or GMP must be installed and the configuration **must** use an string.
+    When working with big numbers (beyond maximum php value), either bcmath or GMP must be installed and the option values **must** be strings.

 The following options can be set.